 - Record it.
 While this won’t apply in all cases, recordings can be helpful.
 When people are missing, if you hit the record button at the start of the meeting (and let people know that is what you are doing and why), people can refer to it later.

 - A colleague.
 Have someone who can help you run the tool if needed.
 You never know when that will help.

 If you want to learn much more about leading virtual meetings, and participate in one, check out our upcoming sessions.

-If you have questions on more than just meetings, you can pre-order our new book, The Long-Distance Leader, here.
+If you have questions on more than just meetings, you can order our book, The Long-Distance Leader, here.